etcd-io/etcd/etcdctl/README.md

 #### Options

-- peerURLs -- comma separated list of URLs to associate with the updated member.
+- peer-urls -- comma separated list of URLs to associate with the updated member.

 #### Return value